11 Top Haitian Beverages

 Ingredients and Preparation

-Types of Haitian Drinks
+Classifications of Haitian Beverages

 Haitian drinks are various drinks that are part of Haiti’s culinary culture.
 Reflecting Caribbean tradition, they include both alcoholic drinks (from rum to rum-based cocktails) and non-alcoholic ones (like Haitian coffee, corn-infused beverages, and fruit drinks).